eposgmbh/MicroservicesSample/README.md

-# Microservice Sample
+# Microservices Sample

-Microservice sample with a SPA Angular front end and several ASP.NET Core Web API back ends.
+Microservices sample with a SPA Angular front end and several ASP.NET Core Web API back ends.
 The front end communicates with the back ends via an API Gateay und synchronous HTTP.
 The microservices talk to each other via asynchronous RabbitMQ messaging.

 ## Run